Monday, December 31, 2012

 Hard Stuff

 As I've mentioned before, I moved away from family and friends 2 years ago.
-Previously I had moved 13 years ago-- the same scenario.
-Just to be clear--I don't like moving.
+Previously, I moved 13 years ago —the same scenario.
+Just to be clear — I don't like moving.
 I don't like too much change.
 I love my family and friends.
-My closest friends are family to so that even makes moving double hard.
+My closest friends are family, so that even makes moving doubly hard.
 But, with my husband's job comes change, moving, making new friends, and exploring new possibilities.
 That's what I tell myself anyway.
 New possibilities.

 This last move--2 years ago--was by far the hardest move I've made thus far.
 I moved away from grandchildren.
 Not good.
 Not good at all.
 Who knew that those 5 little grandbabies would steal my heart so completely--that I would do anything to remain close to them.
-That wasn't going to be the case though.
+That wasn't going to be the case, though.
 God had other plans for my life.
 And since I had given my life over to him, well, I had to move and move readily, with a smile on my face and a willingness in my heart.
 OK, forget the smile and the heart bit.
 It was just plain horrible.
 I cried the whole 6-hour drive to my new little town.
-My husband driving, me crying and him feeling like the biggest heal on earth.
+My husband is driving, I'm crying, and he feels like the biggest heel on earth.

 I can honestly say that I wasn't mad at God.
 I was just sad.
-It was a lonely place to be in emotionally, it was hard.
+It was a lonely place to be in emotionally; it was hard.
 It was a bad time in my life.
 And while God wanted me to see the good stuff, Satan wanted me to only see the bad stuff.
-I soon learned though that through those hard lonely sad awful days--God was doing something.
+I soon learned, though, that through those hard, lonely, sad, awful days--God was doing something.
 He was setting me up.
 He had good stuff in store, a plan, and a future.
 I learned that if I just kept praying, he'd show me the good stuff, a little at a time.
 And so I did.
-I waited, I prayed, I anticipated, I cried (I do that a lot) and I wondered--is it time yet God?
+I waited, I prayed, I anticipated, I cried (I do that a lot), and I wondered — is it time yet, God?
 And when, oh when, will this pain of loneliness and sadness go away?
 Basically, I just wanted to go home.
 Home to my forever house, to my friends, to my kids and grandkids, to my old Bible study friends--home.
 Just let me go home.
-I would actually daydream about the day my husband would walk into our house and say guess what?
+I would actually daydream about the day my husband walked into our house and said, "Guess what?"
 We're going home!
 Only that never happened.

 It's been 2 years.
 What's changed?
 Everything!
 When I was ready to throw in the towel, God was there.
-When I was laying on my bed crying my eyes out, God was there.
+When I was lying in bed, crying my eyes out, God was there.
 I leaned in and pressed close because I had no one else.
-My husband was extremely busy with his new position in his company.
-I did not have even one friend to come along side me.
+My husband was extremely busy with his new position at his company.
+I did not have even one friend to come alongside me.
 I had no one to talk to.
 No one.
 Only God.

 Even in the hard times, I will serve you, oh my God.